Capital Regional District: Southern Gulf Islands Electoral Area

-The Southern Gulf Islands Electoral Area of the Capital Regional District (CRD) of the Canadian province of British Columbia consists of unincorporated districts in the CRD located on Galiano, Saturna, Mayne, and North and South Pender Islands, as well as many smaller islands located in the Gulf of Georgia north and east of Victoria.
+The Southern Gulf Islands Electoral Area of the Capital Regional District (CRD) of British Columbia consists of unincorporated districts in the CRD located on Galiano, Saturna, Mayne, and North and South Pender Islands, as well as many smaller islands located in the Gulf of Georgia north and east of Victoria.
 It is previously known as the Outer Gulf Islands Electoral Area.
 Its population of 6,101 is represented by one director on the CRD.

 The major localities encompassed by the electoral area are: